NBA Scoring Champion Odds & Factors to Consider When Betting

 In 2012, the high-flying Denver Nuggets averaged 104.1 points per game, the most in the NBA.
 In 2018, the Utah Jazz had a marginal offensive season, finishing 22nd in points per game.
 Their average?
 104.1 points.

-Pace and space has made a triumphant return to the NBA.
+Pace and space have made a triumphant return to the NBA.
 The game has never been played at a more efficient rate, pace is at its highest in nearly three decades and 3-point records are being broken left and right.
-The scoring champion has averaged 30 or more points per game every year from 2016 to 2019 after being below the 30-point mark in four of the previous five seasons from 2011 to 2015.
+The scoring champion has averaged 30 or more points per game every year from 2016 to 2021 after being below the 30-point mark in four of the previous five seasons from 2011 to 2015.

 Points are all the rage, and because of that it makes wagering on the scoring title a fun proposition.
 And unlike some of the season-long awards such as MVP, Rookie of the Year and Coach of the Year, this has an undeniable winner.
 It isn’t voted on and there’s no gray area.
 Which player averaged the most points per game that season?
 Cut-and-dry.